benb0jangles/Smart-Treadmill-Adapter-FTMS-Bluetooth/README.md

 # Smart Treadmill - FTMS Bridge

-Transform any manual treadmill into a smart fitness device compatible with Peloton, Zwift, Strava, Kinomap and other fitness apps using a microcontroller and a simple ir sensor.
+Transform any manual treadmill into a smart fitness device compatible with Peloton, Zwift, Strava, Kinomap and other fitness apps using a microcontroller, imu, and a simple ir sensor.

 ![treadmill_image1](https://github.com/benb0jangles/Smart-Treadmill-Adapter-FTMS-Bluetooth/blob/main/images/jk02.jpg)